 The Logitech MX Keys' build quality is good.
 The entire frame is made of metal, and the keys are made from dense and good quality plastic.
 Unfortunately, the keyboard does have some flex to it, and the metal beneath the spacebar feels loose and wiggly.
 On the upside, the keyboard feels quite sturdy overall and its feet are grippy enough to prevent any movement on the desk while typing.
 For something similarly well-made that has a built in trackpad, check out the Corsair K83 Wireless Entertainment Keyboard.

 The Logitech MX Keys has excellent backlighting capabilities.
 Each key is individually backlit and there's a built-in brightness sensor that will turn the backlit on automatically in the dark, or you can manually adjust the backlight as well.
 Unfortunately, there are no RGB settings and the backlighting is only white, though this matches the keyboard's more professional design.
+If you prefer RGB backlighting, consider the Keychron K1.

 This keyboard charges via a USB-C cable, and a 4-foot cable is included.
 When used plugged in, the keyboard still communicates to the PC via the wireless transmitter.